 As you collect more data and publish more offers, you'll be able to compare offer topics and types to figure out which marketing strategies work best for your target buyers.

 You made it.
 Pat yourself on the back -- you've learned a lot about the inbound marketing methodology.
 You set up a blog and wrote some killer posts, you cleaned and segmented your email list, you designed and created your own CTAs to drive prospects toward certain actions, and you created a gated offer to generate leads.
 Most important, you developed the key foundational skills and habits that will lead to success in inbound marketing -- and, ultimately, more happy customers.
 That's progress -- and it leaves you equipped to master not only inbound marketing, but also, the rest of the HubSpot Growth Stack.

 Now, sit down and review the past 100 days.
 Which goals were easiest to complete, and which were the hardest?
 What personal and company-wide strengths and weaknesses did you uncover in the past 100 days?
 What will you master next?

 These questions, especially on top of this to-do list, might seem overwhelming.
 But there truly are a heap of easy-to-use and budget-friendly resources available to make these efforts more efficient and manageable.
-That's why we created HubSpot Academy and HubSpot Marketing Free -- to give you every opportunity to excel as an inbound marketer.
+That's why we created HubSpot Academy and our set of free marketing tools -- to give you every opportunity to excel as an inbound marketer.